syscl/LinuxLand/c1030/FixAudio.md

 set-sink-volume 1 25000
 ```

-- Headphone will lose sound on idle, to fix it comment out/remove the `load-module module-suspend-on-idle`.
+- Headphone will lose sound when idle, to fix it comment out/remove the `load-module module-suspend-on-idle`.

 - On ubuntu install a restart pulseaudio.service script on login using `/etc/profile.d/`.
 Since `profile.d/*.sh` is executed by `/etc/profile`, we need to create a shell script that will invoke another script.
 Just cp `fix-c1030-quirk.sh` and `fix-c1030-quirk.py` to the `/etc/profile.d`.